Racist abuse hurled at Bamber Bridge FC footballer Nathan Pond with spectator thrown out of ground

 After the match, Bamber Bridge issued the following statement and confirmed they will be making a formal complaint to the FA.

-The club has not said whether the alleged abuse was from a Bamber Bridge or Guisely supporter.
+The club has not said whether the alleged abuse was from a Bamber Bridge or Guiseley supporter.

 The club’s spokesperson said: “The club are hugely disappointed to announce that at today’s fixture against Guiseley AFC, there was a serious allegation of racism by a spectator, aimed at Bamber Bridge player Nathan Pond during the game.